 People have woken up to the realization that content is the fuel which runs a company.
 They’ve also woken up to the fact that managing content is easier said than done, which is why digital asset management (DAM) is among hottest marketing technologies there is right now.
-But while digital asset management might be the engine that runs content, to paraphrase DAM expert, Principal Consultant at KlarisIP, Theresa Regli , it’s only where the assets are firing from, you also have to be able to fire them out.
+But while digital asset management might be the engine that runs content, to paraphrase DAM expert, former Principal Consultant at KlarisIP , Theresa Regli, it’s only where the assets are firing from, you also have to be able to fire them out.

 Nick Barber of Forrester Research agrees when he states that “…the power of the DAM is integrating with delivery channels so that you can have large volumes of content, in effect a scalable library, that you can deliver to email, or WCM (Web Content Management), or PIM (Product Information Management) , or CXM (Customer Experience Management), or even videos to social channels.”